ChristianJoudon/ChristianJoudon.github.io/essays/AIUse.md

 ## V. Challenges and Opportunities

-Despite these advantages, challenges in AI integration persist.
+Despite its numerous benefits, the use of AI in software engineering education is not without challenges.
+One primary concern is the potential for students to become overly reliant on AI, which might impede their ability to think independently and solve problems without assistance.
+Additionally, there is the risk of receiving incorrect or suboptimal solutions from AI tools, which can lead to misunderstandings or misconceptions.

+However, these challenges also present opportunities.
+There is significant scope for the further integration of AI in a way that complements traditional teaching methods, ensuring that students not only become proficient in using these tools but also retain their critical thinking and problem-solving abilities.

 Ensuring that AI tools are used as aides rather than crutches is crucial for maintaining independent problem-solving skills.
 The opportunity lies in harnessing AI's capabilities to enhance, rather than replace, human intellect and creativity.

 ## VI.
 Comparative Analysis